South Carolina Department of Natural Resources

 South Fenwick Island is open to the public during daylight hours (1 hour before legal sunrise to 1 hour after legal sunset).

-Primitive camp sites are available on the island year-round.
-Camping permits are required and available by calling the McKenzie Center at (843) 844-8822.
+Primitive camp sites are available on the island year-round, except during archery season (Oct 1-10).
+Camping permits are required and available by calling the McKenzie Field Station at (843)-844-8822.

 South Fenwick Island includes private property.
 Please respect land owners and do not leave the trail on private property.
 Do not tie up to or trespass on private docks.